petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-contact-us-page.md

 ### Editing the Content in the Contact Us Page

-Now, you can edit the Contact Us composition, add elements, and edit headings and paragraphs.

-1. Alter the elements in the composition.
+Alter the elements in the composition.
 Use the information in the table below:

 | Component | Content |
 | :--- | :--- |